autowarefoundation/autoware.universe/planning/behavior_path_goal_planner_module/README.md

 ### fixed_goal_planner

 This is a very simple function that draws a smooth path to a specified goal.
 This function does not require approval and always runs with the other modules.
+_NOTE: this planner does not perform the several features described below, such as "goal seach", "collision check", "safety check", etc._

 Executed when both conditions are met.